-5212 Fr US History I CP Year Grade 9 4 Credits
+5203 Fr US History I Honors Year Grade 9 4 Credits

+This honors course will incorporate more rigorous expectations on assigned homework, classwork, and assessments.
 This course will explore the time frame of 1763-1914: The American Revolution through U.S. Involvement in World War I. Students begin their study of United States history with a review of the origins and main events of the American Revolution, constitutional principles, and the events of the early republic.
 Students will examine the causes and consequences of the Civil War, industrialization, immigration, progressivism, and the role of the United States in World War I.